Home » Budget-Friendly Creamy Chicken

 Cozy budget-friendly creamy chicken in a silky sour cream sauce with fresh dill

-You do not need heavy cream or milk for this recipe.
-The homemade chicken broth gives the sauce deep, savory flavor, and the sour cream adds a soft, tangy creaminess that makes the whole dish feel rich without being heavy.
+You do not need heavy cream or milk to make this chicken taste creamy.
+The homemade chicken broth gives the sauce deep, savory flavor, while the sour cream adds that soft, tangy richness that makes the whole dish feel cozy without being heavy.

 For more creamy chicken dinners, try my creamy chicken orzo when you want something cozy in one pan, my creamy Alfredo chicken for a rich garlic-Parmesan style sauce, or my creamy butter chicken when you want a warmer, spiced chicken dinner with a silky sauce.